Chelsea vs. Liverpool (2021/22 Premier League, January 2) Betting Tips & Predictions

 The situation with Timo Werner, who has not featured since December 11, remains questionable.
 He has supposedly returned to training and could feature on Sunday, but we will have to wait and see.

-On the Liverpool side, Thiago Alcantara and Takumi Minamino are both out with an injury.
-At the same time, Harvey Elliott continues to recover from a serious ankle injury he suffered in September.
+Thiago Alcantara and Takumi Minamino are both out with an injury on the Liverpool side.
+At the same time, Harvey Elliott continues to recover from a severe ankle injury he suffered in September.
 Since mid-December, the Belgian striker Divock Origi has been missing and could feature on Sunday, but there is currently no indication when the 26-year-old will return to the pitch.

 Time and Date of the Event